-Duval County superintendent officially recommends renaming Lee High, 5 other schools
+Duval County superintendent recommends renaming Lee High, 5 other schools

-JACKSONVILLE, Fla. – Nearly 11 months after Duval County Public Schools leaders began considering new names for nine campuses, Superintendent Diana Greene on Tuesday released her recommendations, marking the next to last step in the district’s name change process.
+JACKSONVILLE, Fla. – Nearly 11 months after Duval County Public School leaders began considering new names for nine of its schools, Superintendent Diana Greene on Tuesday released her recommendations, marking the next to last step in the district’s name change process.

 Dr. Greene’s recommendations are as follows: